-- Review and discuss with management and the independent auditor: - prior to the annual audit the scope, planning and staffing of the annual audit; - the annual audited financial statements; - the Company's annual and quarterly disclosures made in management's discussion and analysis: - o approval of any reports for inclusion in the Company's Annual Report, as required by applicable legislation; - the Company's quarterly financial statements, including the results of the independent auditor's review of the quarterly financial statements and any matters required to be communicated by the independent auditor under applicable review standards; - o significant financial reporting issues and judgments made in connection with the preparation of the Company's financial statements; - o any significant changes in the Company's selection or application of accounting principles, - o any major issues as to the adequacy of the Company's internal controls and any special steps adopted in light of material control deficiencies; and - o other material written communications between the independent auditor and management, such as any management letter or schedule of unadjusted differences.
+- Review, discuss and, where necessary, challenge with management and the independent auditor: - o prior to the annual audit the scope, planning and staffing of the annual audit, - o the annual audited financial statements, - the Corporation's annual and quarterly disclosures made in management's discussion and analysis,

-Discuss with the independent auditor matters relating to the conduct of the audit, including any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information and any significant disagreements with management.
+- o approval of any reports for inclusion in the Corporation's Annual Report, as required by applicable legislation, - the Corporation's quarterly financial statements, including the results of the independent auditor's review of the quarterly financial statements and any matters required to be communicated by the independent auditor under applicable review standards. - significant financial reporting issues and judgments made in connection with the preparation of the Corporation's financial statements, - any significant changes in the Corporation's selection or application of accounting principles, - any major issues as to the adequacy of the Corporation's internal controls and any special steps adopted in light of material control deficiencies, and - o other material written communications between the independent auditor and management, such as any management letter or schedule of unadjusted differences - provided always that carrying out a review prior to board approval would be practicable and consistent with any prompt reporting requirements under any law or regulation. . - Discuss with the independent auditor matters relating to the conduct of the audit, including any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information and any significant disagreements with management.